There are now 2 possible online modes for units:

-- Indicative assessments in this unit are as follows: (1) curriculum investigation and workshop participation and (2) lesson planning and programming.
+Indicative assessments in this unit are as follows: (1) curriculum investigation and workshop participation and (2) learning program.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the curriculum investigation and workshop participation and lesson planning and programming components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the curriculum investigation and workshop participation and learning program components.

 - Unit Coordinator(s)